-Christine Deltrap is a Software Programmer and D-Mom to the most amazing seven year old son, who happens to have type 1 diabetes since the age of one.
+Christine Deltrap is a Software Programmer and D-Mom to the most amazing 8 year old son, who happens to have Type 1 Diabetes since the age of one.
 Software programmer by trade and using those skills to help families and loved ones around the world with T1D.
-She is also a member of the diabetes board at the local children's hospital, helping newly diagnosed children and families transition to the new reality of a world with type 1 diabetes.
-Finally, Christine works full time in the telecommunications industry, and this experience is being leveraged through technology and networking into further helping this community.
+Also a member of the diabetes board at the local children's hospital, helping newly diagnosed children and families transition to the new reality of a world with Type One Diabetes.
+Finally, works full time in the telecommunications industry, and this experience is being leveraged through technology and networking into further helping this community.

-Weston Nordgren II is a Director & Community Advocate at the Nightscout Foundation.
-Father of five and grandfather of three, Weston has teamed up with his wife of 30 years to advocate for the Nightscout Project and Open Source solutions that help alleviate the suffering of those struggling with type 1 diabetes.
-With the T1D diagnosis of their son seven years ago at 12 months of age, it became very apparent that the tools available for the care of those suffering from T1D were insufficient.
+Weston Nordgren II is the Vice President & Community Advocate at the Nightscout Foundation.
+Father of five and grandfather of three, Weston has teamed up with his wife of 32 years to advocate for the Nightscout Project and Open Source solutions that help alleviate the suffering of those struggling with type 1 diabetes.
+With the T1D diagnosis of their son nine years ago at 12 months of age, it became very apparent that the tools available for the care of those suffering from T1D were insufficient.
 Weston and his wife have made it their focus in life to passionately advocate for real life solutions found in the #WeAreNotWaiting community.

 |Return to the Top of This Page|